Build a machine learning model using SEON data

 You can create more valuable features by aggregating or comparing your data.
 For example, a user not being registered on a specific social media platform, such as Facebook, is not a strong marker of them being a fraudster.
 However, it's highly suspicious if they have 0 social and online profiles out of all the 50+ platforms checked by SEON; this indicates a freshly minted email address.
 Here are a few more parameters you may want to combine, to get a better understanding of users:

-• Count of social media registrations with the email address
+- Count of social media registrations with the email address in total or by categories like business, personal, technology

-• Count of social media registrations with the phone number
+- Count of social media registrations with the phone number in total or by categories like business, personal, technology

 See the data cleaning section above for recommendations on cleaning the data and choosing the right features to build a model.